 - 2.1.1 A mandatory equipment safety inspection on all firearms, bows, arrows, and ammunition including backup equipment will be conducted prior to the tournament start and a safety inspection for each team must be conducted pre-event. - 2.1.1a All equipment must be marked with the official safety check clearance material (zip-tie, chamber flag, or the like).
-Only equipment marked inspected will be allowed at the range. - 2.1.1b The tournament official must give you clearance before you can participate in any event. - 2.1.1c Anyone bypassing the safety check or having ammunition or anything other than field-tip arrow points will be disqualified and the team will receive a 50-point penalty for each participant violation. - 2.1.2 Teams should bring their own ammunition for the .22 rifle competition. - 2.1.2a The ammunition must be .22 rimfire (excluding .22 magnum) but brand and specification is of the team's choice. - 2.1.2b Teams unable to furnish their own ammunition will be allowed to use ammunition provided by the NCWRC but there will be no guarantees of manufacturer or load specification. - 2.1.3 It is mandatory for the head coach to bring the team's ammunition to the pre-tournament equipment safety inspection for approval. - 2.1.4a The ammunition must be secured in a lockable container. - 2.1.4b The head coach will be responsible for the container after the safety inspection and bring it to the small bore range and present it to range personnel during team check-in for the rifle event. - 2.1.4c Only containers that have been marked inspected will be allowed at the range. - 2.1.4 Shooters using shotguns other than 12 or 20 gauge, must furnish their own shotshell ammunition that is comparable with the ammunition furnished by tournament personnel and must be checked at the pretournament safety inspection.
+Only equipment marked inspected will be allowed at the range. - 2.1.1b The tournament official must give you clearance before you can participate in any event. - 2.1.1c Anyone bypassing the safety check or having ammunition or anything other than a field-tip arrow points will be disqualified and the team will receive a 50-point penalty for each participant violation receive an individual point deduction of 100 points and the team will receive a 100-point penalty for each participant violation.
+Equipment will not be disqualified. - 2.1.1d Anyone arriving at an event with a firearm or bow not marked the official safety check clearance material will receive an individual point deduction of 100 points and the team will receive a 100-point penalty for each participant violation. - 2.1.2 Teams should bring their own ammunition for the .22 rifle competition. - 2.1.2a The ammunition must be .22 rimfire (excluding .22 magnum) but brand and specification is of the team's choice. - 2.1.2b Teams unable to furnish their own ammunition will be allowed to use ammunition provided by the NCWRC but there will be no guarantees of manufacturer or load specification. - 2.1.3 It is mandatory for the head coach to bring the team's ammunition to the pre-tournament equipment safety inspection for approval. - 2.1.4a The ammunition must be secured in a lockable container. - 2.1.4b The head coach will be responsible for the container after the safety inspection and bring it to the small bore range and present it to range personnel during team check-in for the rifle event. - 2.1.4c Only containers that have been marked inspected will be allowed at the range. - 2.1.4 Shooters using shotguns other than 12 or 20 gauge, must furnish their own shotshell ammunition that is comparable with the ammunition furnished by tournament personnel and must be checked at the pretournament safety inspection.
 (See rule 4.1.2) - 2.1.5 No unauthorized ammunition will be allowed on the premises at any time.
 ONLY authorized and checked ammunition will be allowed on the firing line.
-Any violations will result in immediate disqualification of that individual and result in a 50-point team deduction. - 2.1.6 In the event that WRC cannot provide ammunition due to shortages, teams may be required to furnish their own shotgun ammunition with the following restrictions. - 2.1.6a Shotgun ammunition must be 2-3/4" trap or field load not exceeding 1-1/8 oz. shot for 12 gauge and 7/8 oz for 20 gauge, but brand and specification is of the team's choice.
+Any violations will result in immediate disqualification of that individual and result in a 50-point team deduction. receive an individual point deduction of 100 points and the team will receive a 100-point penalty for each participant violation. - 2.1.6 In the event that WRC cannot provide ammunition due to shortages, teams may be required to furnish their own shotgun ammunition with the following restrictions. - 2.1.6a Shotgun ammunition must be 2-3/4" trap or field load not exceeding 1-1/8 oz. shot for 12 gauge and 7/8 oz for 20 gauge, but brand and specification is of the team's choice.
 NO RELOADS.